 Bring an Extra Set of Hands

 If you’re stressed about handling the day and all of the uncertainties that go along with it—like the traffic, the parking, and the endless diaper/onesie changes—then bring along a spouse, a family member, a friend, or even a neighbor that your baby knows.
 A helping hand is always useful, especially if it’s your first time attending a casting or shoot.

 Don’t Be Afraid to Be a Parent

 While it’s ideal if your baby doesn’t mind being held by strangers, some newborns simply haven’t had enough time to get used to being held by people they don’t know.
 They just really need their moms or dads, and that’s okay.
-It’s not unheard of to photograph a baby sitting on a parent’s belly or being held in their hands (with the mom or dad cropped out, of course).
+It’s not unheard of to photograph a baby sitting on a parent’s belly or being held in their hands (with the parent cropped out, of course).
 A loving touch can be just what the baby needs to pull off a great photo.

 Bring Something Familiar

 Every baby has something that they absolutely love.
 Maybe it’s a well-used baby carrier, a special toy, or a random object that, for some strange reason, holds their attention—like a broken calculator or an empty mint container you found in the bottom of your purse.
 Whatever it is, bring it with you.
 Babies love a sense of familiarity and this one item could be the difference between an on-set meltdown and a picture-perfect photo shoot.